kamranahmedse/developer-roadmap/contributing.md

 ## New Roadmaps

-For new roadmaps, submit a roadmap by providing [a textual roadmap similar to this roadmap](https://gist.github.com/kamranahmedse/98758d2c73799b3a6ce17385e4c548a5) in an [issue](https://github.com/kamranahmedse/developer-roadmap/issues).
+For new roadmaps, you can either:
+- Submit a roadmap by providing [a textual roadmap similar to this roadmap](https://gist.github.com/kamranahmedse/98758d2c73799b3a6ce17385e4c548a5) in an [issue](https://github.com/kamranahmedse/developer-roadmap/issues).
+- Create an interactive roadmap yourself using the [draw](https://draw.roadmap.sh/) feature & submit the link to that roadmap in an [issue](https://github.com/kamranahmedse/developer-roadmap/issues).

 ## Existing Roadmaps